pingcap/docs/tiup/tiup-cluster-topology-reference.md

 ### `tiproxy_servers`

-`tiproxy_servers` specifies the machines to which the TiProxy services are deployed.
-It also specifies the service configuration on each machine. `tiproxy_servers` is an array, and each element of the array contains the following fields:
+`tiproxy_servers` specifies the machines to which the TiProxy services are deployed and the service configuration on each machine. `tiproxy_servers` is an array, and each element of the array contains the following fields:

-- `host`: Specifies the machine to which the TiProxy services are deployed.
-The field value is an IP address and is mandatory.
+- `host`: Specifies the machine's IP address to which the TiProxy services are deployed.
+This field is mandatory.

 - `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.

 - `port`: The listening port of the TiProxy SQL services.
 The default value is `6000`.

 - `deploy_dir`: Specifies the deployment directory.
-If it is not specified or specified as a relative directory, the directory is generated according to the `deploy_dir` directory configured in `global`.
+If it is not specified or specified as a relative directory, the directory is generated based on the `deploy_dir` directory configured in `global`.

 - `data_dir`: Specifies the data directory.
-If it is not specified or specified as a relative directory, the directory is generated according to the `data_dir` directory configured in `global`.
+If it is not specified or specified as a relative directory, the directory is generated based on the `data_dir` directory configured in `global`.

 - `numa_node`: Allocates the NUMA policy to the instance.
 Before specifying this field, you need to make sure that the target machine has [numactl](https://linux.die.net/man/8/numactl) installed.
 If this field is specified, cpubind and membind policies are allocated using [numactl](https://linux.die.net/man/8/numactl).
-This field is the string type.
-The field value is the ID of the NUMA node, such as "0,1".
+This field is of string type.
+The value is the ID of the NUMA node, such as `"0,1"`.

 - `config`: The configuration rule of this field is the same as the `tiproxy` configuration rule in `server_configs`.
 If this field is configured, the field content is merged with the `tiproxy` content in `server_configs` (if the two fields overlap, the content of this field takes effect).
-Then, a configuration file is generated and sent to the machine specified in `host`.
+Subsequently, a configuration file is generated and sent to the machine specified in `host`.

 - `os`: The operating system of the machine specified in `host`.
 If this field is not specified, the default value is the `os` value in `global`.

 - `arch`: The architecture of the machine specified in `host`.
 If this field is not specified, the default value is the `arch` value in `global`.

-For the above fields, you cannot modify these configured fields after the deployment:
+Among the above fields, you cannot modify the following configured fields after the deployment:

 - `host`
 - `port`